ECONOMIC & PROPERTY DAMAGE CLAIMS

 MDL 2179 In re: Oil Spill by the Oil Rig "Deepwater Horizon" in Gulf of Mexico on April 20, 2010 – Official Court-Authorized Website.

-Review of Business Economic Loss Claims in Response to the 5th Circuit Court Ruling and District Court’s Orders (Posted November 27, 2013).
+Review of Business Economic Loss Claims in Response to the 5th Circuit Court Ruling and District Court’s Orders (Posted December 17, 2013).
 The District Court issued a Preliminary Injunction on 10/18/13 instructing the Claims Administrator to continue the temporary hold on Business Economic Loss (BEL) and Individual Economic Loss (IEL) claims that present an issue of revenue and expense matching.
 The District Court further instructed the Claims Administrator to process all BEL and IEL claims for which revenue and expense matching is not an issue.
-Click here to read an Alert with this information.
+Click here to read an Alert with additional information.

 Subsistence Social Security Number or Individual Taxpayer Identification Number Requirement and Verification Process (Posted November 15, 2013).
 After reviewing comments from the Parties, the Claims Administrator adopted rules and criteria for the verification of the identities of claimants and claimed recipients of Seafood or Game in the Subsistence Program.
 Click here to read an Alert with this information.